People, Paint and range hood noise!

 The theme of our lives the past few weeks has been family and friends.
-There are no words to express how thankful I am for the family and friends that we have and how much we enjoy spending time with them so I’ll just leave it at thankful.
-We’re also really looking forward to getting this project and its time commitments behind us and being able to enjoy spending time with family and friends again!
+There are no words to express how thankful I am for the family and friends that we have and how much we enjoy spending time with them so I’ll just leave it at that.
+We’re also really looking forward to getting this project and its time commitments behind us and being able to enjoy spending time with people again!
 (We’ve also added a few friends through this project and I’ll miss getting to talk to many of the folks working on this thing.)

 Milton and his crew from Cityscape Painting moved in and are quite organized.

 Curved trim is made by laminating several strips of wood together.
 This insures that it maintains its shape.